 3) Artificial Intelligence

-This is one of the major trends chosen by Gartner in their 2019 Strategic Technology Trends report, combining AI with autonomous things, and concentrating on the level of sophistication AI interacts with its environment.
+This is one of the major trends chosen by Gartner in their 2020 Strategic Technology Trends report, combining AI with autonomous things and hyperautomation, and concentrating on the level of security in which AI risks of developing vulnerable points of attacks.
 Artificial intelligence (AI) is the science aiming to make machines execute what is usually done by complex human intelligence.
 Often seen as the highest foe-friend of the human race in movies (Skynet in Terminator, The Machines of Matrix or the Master Control Program of Tron), AI is not yet on the verge to destroy us, in spite the legit warnings of some reputed scientists and tech-entrepreneurs.

-While we work on programs to avoid such inconvenience, AI and machine learning are revolutionizing the way we interact with our analytics and data management.
-The fact is that it will affect our lives, whether we like it or not.
+While we work on programs to avoid such inconvenience, AI and machine learning are revolutionizing the way we interact with our analytics and data management while increment in security measures must be taken into account.
+The fact is that it is and will affect our lives, whether we like it or not.

 Another increasing factor in the future of business intelligence is testing AI in a duel.
 To illustrate, one AI will create a realistic image, and the other will try to determine whether the image is artificial or not.
-This concept is called generative adversarial networks (GANs) and can be used in online verification processes, like the CAPTCHA technology.
+This concept is called generative adversarial networks (GANs) and can be used in online verification processes, like CAPTCHA technology.
 When the dueling happens several times, the AI can become smarter to evaluate and break that kind of online security systems.
-Tech giants, like Alibaba, uses AI in many different ways that will alternate the machine learning process and we should keep an eye on this process in 2019.
+Tech giants use AI in many different ways that will alternate the machine learning process and we should keep an eye on this process in 2020.

 4) Predictive And Prescriptive Analytics Tools

 Predictive analytics is the practice of extracting information from existing data sets in order to forecast future probabilities.
 It’s an extension of data mining which refers only to past data.
-Predictive analytics includes estimated future data and therefore always includes the possibility of errors from its definition.
+Predictive analytics includes estimated future data and therefore always includes the possibility of errors from its definition, although those errors steadily decrease as software that manages large volumes of data today becomes smarter and more efficient.
 Predictive analytics indicates what might happen in the future with an acceptable level of reliability, including a few alternative scenarios and risk assessment.
 Applied to business, predictive analytics is used to analyze current data and historical facts in order to better understand customers, products, and partners and to identify potential risks and opportunities for a company.

 Industries harness predictive analytics in different ways.
 Airlines use it to decide how many tickets to sell at each price for a flight.
 Hotels try to predict the number of guests they can expect on any given night in order to adjust prices to maximize occupancy and increase revenue.
 Marketers determine customer responses or purchases and set up cross-sell opportunities, whereas bankers use it to generate a credit score – the number generated by a predictive model that incorporates all of the data relevant to a person’s creditworthiness.
 There are plenty of big data examples used in real life, shaping our world, be it in the buying experience or managing customers’ data.

-Among different predictive analytics methods, two are quite popular among the Data scientists: Artificial Neural Networks (ANN) and Autoregressive Integrated Moving Average (ARIMA).
+Among different predictive analytics methods, two are quite popular among data scientists: artificial neural networks (ANN) and autoregressive integrated moving average (ARIMA).

 Prescriptive analytics goes a step further into the future.
 It examines data or content to determine what decisions should be made and which steps taken to achieve an intended goal.
 It is characterized by techniques such as graph analysis, simulation, complex event processing, neural networks, recommendation engines, heuristics, and machine learning.
 Prescriptive analytics tries to see what the effect of future decisions will be in order to adjust the decisions before they are actually made.
 This improves decision-making a lot, as future outcomes are taken into consideration in the prediction.
 Prescriptive analytics can help you optimize scheduling, production, inventory, and supply chain design to deliver what your customers want in the most optimized way.